2023–24 Liga Puerto Rico season

-The 2023–24 Liga Puerto Rico season, is the league's fifth season of Liga Puerto Rico.
-It is the league's second season to be divided into two championships—the Apertura 2023 and the Clausura 2024—each in an identical format and each contested by eight teams.
-The season is played round robin style, with the top four 4 making playoffs.
+The 2023–24 Liga Puerto Rico season, was the fifth season of Liga Puerto Rico.
+It was the league's second season to be divided into two championships: the Apertura 2023 and the Clausura 2024, each in an identical format and each contested by eight teams.
+The season was played in a round robin style, with the top four making the playoffs.

-Metropolitan FA were the 2022-2023 Liga Puerto Rico Champions winning both previous seasons tournaments, the Apertura and Clausura.
-Earning themselves an entry into the 2024 CFU Club Shield.
+Metropolitan FA were the defending champions, winning both tournaments in the previous season, the Apertura and Clausura, earning themselves an entry into the 2024 CFU Club Shield.

-Clausura Changes
+Clausura changes

-The start the 2024 Clausura season was delayed in early March, due teams not meeting certain requirements required by the CONCACAF.
-It was reported enough teams had acquired the required licenses with 2 new teams joining the league, while 2 others dropped out.
+The start the 2024 Clausura season was delayed in early March, due to teams not meeting certain requirements required by CONCACAF.
+It was reported that enough teams had acquired the required licenses with two new teams joining the league, while two others dropped out.